16patsle/above-the-fold-optimization/README.md

-# Above the Fold Optimization
+# ABTF Reborn

 The ABTF Reborn plugin is a toolkit for WordPress Optimization with a focus on SEO.
 The plugin enables to achieve a 100 score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) test.

 The plugin is compatible with most optimization, caching and minification plugins such as Autoptimize and W3 Total Cache.
-The plugin offers modular compatibility and can be extended to support any optimization plugin. ([more info](https://github.com/16patsle/above-the-fold-optimization/tree/master/trunk/modules/plugins/))
+The plugin offers modular compatibility and can be extended to support any optimization plugin. ([more info](https://github.com/16patsle/abtf-reborn/tree/master/modules/plugins/))

 ## Installation

 This plugin is not available from the WordPress plugin repository at the moment, but can be installed and updated using [Github Updater](https://github.com/afragen/github-updater) ([installation instructions](https://github.com/afragen/github-updater/wiki/Installation))

-# Above the Fold Optimization Description
+# ABTF Reborn Description

 ## Critical CSS Tools